Top Enlisted Leader Soars Higher

 U.S. Air Force 2nd Lt.
-Ben Reed, a base civil engineer with the 182nd Civil Engineer Squadron, Illinois Air National Guard, poses for a portrait after an interview at the 182nd Airlift Wing, Peoria, Illinois, Feb.
+Ben Reed, the base civil engineer, and Todd Prater, the state supervisor, both with the 182nd Civil Engineer Squadron, Illinois Air National Guard, discuss Reed’s commission to second lieutenant at the182nd AW in Peoria, Illinois, Feb.
 2, 2024.
-Reed recently commissioned from an enlisted Chief Master Sgt. to a 2nd Lt. after serving in the military for 22 years.
-(U.S. Air National Guard photo by Staff Sgt.
-Wynndermere Shaw)
+Reed served as an enlisted service member for his first 21 years in the Air Force achieving the rank of chief master sergeant prior to commissioning to second lieutenant.
+(U.S. Air National Guard video by Staff Sgt.
+Paul Helmig)

 |Date Taken: